 During fiscal years 2014 and 2013, the Company contributed cash and securities it owned with an aggregate value of \$174,418 and \$377,636, respectively, in exchange for limited partner interests in The Lion Fund, L.P. and The Lion Fund II, L.P.
-As of September 24, 2014, the Company's investments in The Lion Fund, L.P. and The Lion Fund II, L.P. had a fair value of \$620,811.
+As of December 31, 2014, the Company's investments in The Lion Fund, L.P. and The Lion Fund II, L.P. had a fair value of \$776,899.

 As the general partner of the investment partnerships, Biglari Capital on December 31 of each year will earn an incentive reallocation fee for the Company's investments equal to 25% of the net profits above an annual hurdle rate of 6%.
-Our policy is to accrue an estimated incentive fee throughout the fiscal year.
-The total incentive reallocation from Biglari Holdings to Biglari Capital for calendar year 2013 was \$14,702, including \$3,655 associated with gains on the Company's common stock, whose gains are eliminated in our financial statements.
+Our policy is to accrue an estimated incentive fee throughout the year.
+Based on Biglari Holdings' \$166,168 of earnings from the investment partnerships for calendar year 2014, the total incentive reallocation from Biglari Holdings to Biglari Capital was \$34,406.
+Based on Biglari Holdings' \$74,526 of earnings from the investment partnerships for calendar year 2013, the total incentive reallocation from Biglari Holdings to Biglari Capital was \$14,702, including \$3,655 associated with gains on the Company's common stock, whose gains are eliminated in our financial statements.
 As of September 25, 2013, the Company accrued \$5,033 for the incentive fee for Biglari Capital.
-No amount was accrued as of September 24, 2014 because net profits for the calendar year to date do not exceed the hurdle.
+No amount was accrued as of September 24, 2014 because net profits for the calendar year to date did not exceed the hurdle.